List of AFC Ajax records and statistics: FIFA World Cup Best Young Player Award

-Ajax players on the Dutch national team
+Ajax players on the Netherlands national team

 The following is a list of players who have played for the Netherlands national football team while playing for Ajax.
 The first column reflects the player's caps for the national team during their tenure at Ajax, while the second column shows the player's total appearances for the national team.
 The third column represents the number of goals scored in total, except when marked with an asterisk (*), which indicates goals conceded in case of a goalkeeper.

 Statistics accurate as of 18 November 2020 after the match against Poland.

 Ajax players in international tournaments

 The following is a list of Ajax players who have competed in international tournaments, including the FIFA World Cup, FIFA Confederations Cup, UEFA European Championship, UEFA Nations League Finals, CONCACAF Nations League Finals, CONCACAF Gold Cup, the Copa América and the Africa Cup of Nations.
 To this date no Ajax players have participated in the AFC Asian Cup, or the OFC Nations Cup while playing for Ajax.